OpenDreamKit/OpenDreamKit.github.io/_posts/2018-10-28-second-project-review.md

 which all came up as quite a show.

-Up to a legitimate complain about our financial reports being delivered very late by our administrations and some minor points, **the feedback was once again very positive**, with language such as "very good technical work", "very good sustainability plan", "very good management work considering difficulty of managing large project
+Up to a legitimate complain about our financial reports being delivered very late by our administrations and some other minor points, **the feedback was once again very positive**, with language such as "very good technical work", "very good sustainability plan", "very good management work considering difficulty of managing large project